kevinbdx35/chair-shop/README.md

 # chair-shop

-This is simple rotation menu design
+This is a website to train with design web

 ## Table of contents